 Periodismo es un trabajo de riesgo, aventura y pasiÃ³n.
 Tienes que realmente amar la profesiÃ³n para tomar el desafÃo.
 Una de mis entrevistas favoritas en radio fue con Emily Schindler (La esposa de Oscar Schindler).
 Si recuerdas la pelÃcula, "La Lista de Schindler" Sabes de que se trata la historia.
 El esposo de esta Gran Mujer salvÃ³ a 1,000 judÃos de morir en las manos de los nazis.
 Despues de la guerra, ambos fueron a vivir a la Argentina.
 Oscar Schindler no pasÃ³ muchos años allÃ y dejÃ³ a su esposa y viajÃ³ alrededor del mundo donde fue altamente homenajeado por muchas organizaciones judÃas.
 Su esposa Emily, permaneciÃ³ en la Argentina donde actualmente vive con sus 40 gatos y siendo cuidada por una organizaciÃ³n judia quien se encarga de pagar todas sus cuentas y cualquier necesidad que ella pueda tener.
 Cuando hable con ella, senti un gran EspÃritu de amor y sabidurÃa en sus palabras.
 Es una mujer de coraje y una mujer de amor y compasiÃ³n por otros.
 Ella hizo mucho mÃ¡s de lo que la pelÃcula muestra.

-A pause from Pandora's Radio Argentina Radio in Argentina to share correct from the journals of some good thinker:
+We break from Pandora's Radio Argentina Radio in Argentina to share philosophy from the journals of some good thinker:

-Today is: 20th June (GMT), in history on the 20th of June, 1977 AD the following event happened:
+Today is: 14th July (GMT), in history on the 14th of July, 1904 AD the following death happened: